Macker85/finding-football/README.md

 ### As a first time users I want to:

-    1. Find a game of football I can join in my area
+    1. See what locations are available to join
     2. Find times for games that fit my schedule
-    3. See what times and dates are available that suit my agenda
+    3. See what I can expect from these games, were I to sign up
     4. Add my game to the site to promote it for extra players

 ### As a repeat users I want to: